Single Blog Title

 Honey Stinger Honey Waffle

 I find it difficult to find the right food to fuel my body when I am out riding my bike.
 Many products are too sweet and rather than eat them I just avoid eating (which on a long ride is not a good option).
-Hence I am always on the lookout for new products that I can eat when riding that I actually look forward to eating.
+Hence, I am always on the lookout for new products that I can eat when riding that I actually look forward to eating.

 I also have a thing about filling my body with too many processed ingredients and have a few products that I tend to rely on because they use ingredients that I actually recognise the names of.
-When I was given some Honey Stinger Honey Waffles to try I immediately checked out the ingredient list and was relieved to see that the list was organic and packed with things like: organic wheat flour; organic rice syrup and organic honey.
-It does make a difference to see that a “honey” product does actually use honey and not just some sort of flavouring.
+When I was given some Honey Stinger Honey Waffles to try I immediately checked out the ingredient list and was relieved to see that the list was organic and packed with things like organic wheat flour, organic rice syrup and organic honey.
+It does make a difference to see that a ‘honey’ product does actually use honey and not just some sort of flavouring.

 About Honey Stinger

-Based in Colorado, Honey Stinger make a range of honey-based foods including energy bars, protein bars, gels, waffles, and excitingly kids specific snacks.
-In 1954 Ralph and Luella Gamber developed a honey based energy bar as an alternative to candy bars, but although popular the market wasn’t really ready for energy foods.
-Fast forward to 2002 and the company was re-established as “EN-R-G Foods”
+Based in Colorado, Honey Stinger makes a range of honey-based foods including energy bars, protein bars, gels, waffles and, excitingly, snacks specifically for kids.
+In 1954 Ralph and Luella Gamber developed a honey based energy bar as an alternative to candy bars but, although popular, the market wasn’t really ready for energy foods.
+Fast forward to 2002 and the company was re-established as EN-R-G Foods.

 Less of the history lesson, what do they taste like?